Teacher Loan Cards now have a nine-week loan period and may be used to borrow DVDs, kits and other collection materials.

 - Materials are to be used for the benefit of the group or the student.

-- DVDs, video games, new adult fiction, technology for loan and downloadable e-books and audiobooks cannot be checked out on a Teacher Loan Card.
+- Video games, Chromebooks, downloadable e-books and audiobooks, technology for loan (such as Chromebooks and portable DVD players) and special collections cannot be checked out on a Teacher Loan card.

 - Holds that are not picked up are charged a $1 fee.

-- No extended loan fees are charged for overdue or lost items.
+- No extended loan fees are charged for overdue or lost items, except DVDs, Playaway Launchpads and Playaway Views ($1 per day).
 However, replacement costs and processing fees for damaged, lost or missing items do apply.
 Teacher Loan cardholders are responsible for missing, lost or damaged materials.

-- Cards expire annually on August 31st and must be renewed annually beginning August 1st for the new school year.
-All account issues from the previous school year must be resolved before a card can be renewed for the new school year.
+- Cards expire annually on August 31 and must be renewed annually beginning August 1 for the new school year.
+All account issues from the previous school year must be taken care of before a card can be renewed for the new school year.

 - All other rules, fees and procedures apply the same as with your personal library card.